deepak-n/nifty-tuber/README.md

 - Predicting number of views according to content of the video with time frame ( after 1 day, 1 week, 1 month)
 - Most influencing Social media sharer
 - Potential Youtuber to collab

+To do list for G3 and Nd - https://gist.github.com/deepak-n/8655930